tezedge/tezedge/README.md

 * Debian (9, 10 )
 * OpenSUSE (15.1, 15.2)
 * CentOS (7, 8)

 If you are missing support for your favorite linux distribution on a poll request at [tezos-opam-builder](https://github.com/simplestaking/tezos-opam-builder) project.

+**5. Supported MacOS versions**

+Versions newer or equal to 10.13 should work.

 Running node manually
 ----------------

 The node can built through the `cargo build` or `cargo build --release`, be aware, release build can take much longer to compile. environment variable `SODIUM_USE_PKG_CONFIG=1` mus be set.
 Put together, node can be build, for example, like this:
 ```
 SODIUM_USE_PKG_CONFIG=1 cargo build